-- In the light of the foregoing considerations, the Court finds that, although the programme listings were at the material time protected by copyright as laid down by national law, which still determines the rules governing that protection, the conduct at issue could not qualify for such protection within the framework of the necessary reconciliation between intellectual property rights and the fundamental principles of the Treaty concerning the free movement of goods and freedom of competition.
-The aim of that conduct was clearly incompatible with the objectives of Article 86. - In that connection, however, the applicant also claims that the decision does not contain an adequate statement of the reasons on which it is based.
-That claim cannot be upheld.
-In the decision, the Commission clearly stated its reasons for finding that the applicant, by using its exclusive right to reproduce the listings as the instrument of a policy contrary to the objectives of Article 86, went beyond what was necessary to ensure the protection of the actual substance of its copyright and committed an abuse within the meaning of Article 86.
+- 63 The Commission contends that the decision contains all the elements necessary for the parties to know where they stand and for the Court to carry out its review of the decision. - In that regard, the Court finds that the Commission, in the first paragraph of 64 recital 20 in the preamble to the decision, clearly defined the relevant products: they are the applicant's weekly listings and also the television guides in which those listings are published.
+The claim that the relevant market was not defined, or was ambiguously defined, in the decision cannot, therefore, be upheld.
+Likewise, as regards the concept of abuse, the Commission clearly stated in the decision its reasons for finding that the applicant, by using its exclusive right to reproduce the listings as the instrument of a policy contrary to the objectives of Article 86, went beyond what was necessary to ensure the protection of the actual substance of its copyright and committed an abuse within the meaning of Article 86.
 Contrary to the applicant's allegations, the statement of reasons in the contested decision is thus sufficient to allow interested parties to ascertain the main legal and factual criteria on which the Commission based its findings and to enable the Court to carry out its review.
 It therefore fulfils the conditions relating to the respect of the right to a fair hearing as they have consistently been defined in the case-law.
-The Court of Justice has held, inter alia in its judgment of 17 January 1984 in Joined Cases 43 and 63/82 VBVB and VBBB v Commission [1984] ECR 19, that 'although, under Article 190 of the Treaty, the Commission is required to state the factual matters justifying the adoption of a decision, together with the legal considerations which have led to its adopting it, the article does not require the Commission to discuss all the matters of fact and law which may have been dealt with during the administrative proceedings' (paragraph 22; see also the judgment of 11 July 1989 in Case 246/86 Belasco v Commission [1989] ECR 2117, paragraphs 55 and 56).
-The legal and factual arguments essential to establishing the allegations made against the applicant in the decision appeared in the statement of objections.
-The applicant's contention that the administrative procedure was unlawful must therefore also be dismissed (judgment of the Court of Justice of 25 October 1983 in Case 107/82 AEG v Commission [1983] ECR 3151. paragraph 30).
+The Court of Justice has held, inter alia in its judgment of 17 January 1984 in Joined Cases 43 and 63/82 VBVB and VBBB v Commission [1984] ECR 19, that 'although, under Article 190 of the Treaty, the Commission is required to state the factual matters justifying the adoption of a decision, together with the legal considerations which have led to its adopting it, the article does not require the Commission to discuss all the matters of fact and law which may have been dealt with during the administrative proceedings' (paragraph 22 of the judgment; see also the judgment of 11 July 1989 in Case 246/86 Belasco v Commission [1989] ECR 2117, paragraphs 55 and 56). - 65 Consequently, the plea based on inadequate statement of the reasons on which the decision was based must be dismissed as unfounded.